KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/docs/worksheet/3-single-page-application.md

     1. Add more routes to your application and based on the route, change the category of questions displayed using the [API](https://cocktail-trivia-api.herokuapp.com/)

-    2. Add another component for navigation (make sure you add an about page to navigate to!)
+    2. Add another component for navigation (such as an "About" page)

     3. Add images to make it more fun!